CryptoAdvised/CBHL-HashingLogic/README.md

 # CBHL-HashingLogic
 This library offer an overview of Hashing Logic in C++.
 It is capable of generating a hashed value with relatively low chance of collision.
 It is both simple and easy to use.
-It is mostly a hahsing function and does not contain a hashing table.
+It is mostly a hashing function and does not contain a hashing table.

 # How to use it
 1. Copy CBHL.cpp and CBHL.hpp to your project directory.